hirrolot/metalang99/README.md

 ML99_EVAL(v(123) v(456))
 ```

 However, compile-time errors can be still quite obscured.
-If so, try to debug your metaprogram with `ML99_abort` and the situation could get clearer.
+If so, try to iteratively debug your metaprogram with `ML99_abort`, in order to localise the problem.
+Metalang99's debugging facilities are discussed in a [dedicated chapter](https://hirrolot.gitbook.io/metalang99/testing-debugging-and-error-reporting).

 ### Q: How does it work?